T-Engel/betaC/README.md

-# betaC
+# About betaC

-The r package “betaC” accompanies the following manuscript to be submitted to *Methods in Ecology and Evolution*:
+This r package “betaC” accompanies the following manuscript to be submitted to *Methods in Ecology and Evolution*:

 **Engel T., Blowes, S. A. McGlinn, D. J., May, F., Gotelli, N. J,